 Chromium and Saccharomyces Cerevisiae

-Insufficient dietary intakes of chromium can lead to diabetes [59].
-“Chromium is generally accepted as an essential nutrient that potentiates insulin action, and thus influences carbohydrate, lipid, and protein metabolism” [54].
-One study found that food chromium reduced blood glucose levels by 16.8% versus 6.0% for inorganic chromium [60], thus it was 2.80 times more effective.
-Another study found that yeast chromium was as effective as 8.62 chromium chloride in causing improvement in glucose control [61].
-Yet another study found food chromium benefited certain hyperglycemic individuals by improving blood glucose control, lowering serum lipids, and decreasing the risk of coronary heart disease [62].
+Insufficient dietary intakes of chromium can lead to diabetes [58].
+“Chromium is generally accepted as an essential nutrient that potentiates insulin action, and thus influences carbohydrate, lipid, and protein metabolism” [53].
+Food chromium is safer than some non-food forms, like chromium picolinate [59].
+One study found that yeast chromium was as effective as 8.62 time as much chromium chloride in causing improvement in glucose control [60].
+And unlike rock-forms of chromium, Saccharomyces cerevisiae yeast-forms also contains a variety of essential vitamins, minerals, and amino acids [61].

 In Iraq, barley bread is commonly used in the treatment of diabetes because of its ability to modulate the glycemic response to carbohydrate ingestion, and slow weight loss and excessive water consumption.
 Animal studies have verified that barley bread does contain significant amounts of food chromium [66], which may account for some of its effectiveness.